janethkim/jundo-app/README.md

 # jundo-app
-An app that accesses a database of resources (
+An app that accesses a database of resources.